Transmission of Sexually Transmitted Diseases

 How to protect yourself from STDs during oral sex

-Use a dental dam to reduce your risk of contracting STDs during oral sex - you can also use other barrier methods like condoms anytime you are involved in oral sex.
+Use a dental dam to reduce your risk of contracting STDs during oral sex - you can also use other barrier methods like condoms whenever you are involved in oral sex.

 Those who have oral sex on the vagina or anus should use a dental dam.
-You can make yours by merely cutting out a square from the condom and place it in-between your mouth and your partner’s vagina or anus.
+You can make yours simply by cutting out a square from the condom and placing it in-between your mouth and your partner’s vagina or anus.

 The risks of getting an STD from a one night stand

-You have a very high risk of contracting an STD from just one unprotected encounter or a one night stand.
-Only one sexual intercourse with a partner who is infected with chlamydia, gonorrhoea, or syphilis can increase your chance of contracting these diseases by 30%.
+Contracting an STD from just one unprotected encounter or a one night stand is definitely possible.
+Only one instance of intercourse with a partner who is infected with chlamydia, gonorrhoea, or syphilis can increase your chance of contracting these diseases by 30%.

-It is very vital that you understand the risk unprotected sex poses to your health, and this will help you protect yourself better.
+It is vital that you understand the risk that unprotected sex poses to your health, so that you may protect yourself better.
 These infections can lead to serious health complications if they are not treated promptly and adequately.

-Always use sexual protection methods that are reliable such as latex condoms anytime you are involved in any sexual activity.
-If you’ve had unprotected sex before, it would be wise of you and highly essential to visit the nearest clinic for diagnosis and treatment.
+Always use sexual protection methods that are reliable such as condoms anytime you are involved in any sexual activity.
+If you’ve had unprotected sex before, it would be wise to visit the nearest clinic for diagnosis and treatment.

 Condoms are highly effective in preventing STDs that are spread through bodily fluids - these include gonorrhoea and chlamydia, but the condoms have to be used correctly and consistently.

-Condoms are also highly effective in preventing the spread of HIV, but they offer less protection against infections transmitted via skin-to-skin contacts such as syphilis, HPV, and herpes.
+Condoms are also highly effective in preventing the spread of HIV, but they offer less protection against infections transmitted via skin-to-skin contact such as syphilis, HPV, and herpes.

 It is possible to contract an STD even when you use a condom; this makes abstinence the best and surest way to prevent STDs.
-But people who use condoms have a very low risk of contracting STDs.
+But people who use condoms have a substantially lower risk of contracting an STD.

 Follow the tips below to get the best protection out of condoms:

 - If you must lubricate your condom, make sure you use a water-based lubricant because lubricants that are oil-based like cold cream, petroleum jelly, or baby oil can weaken the condom.
-This, in turn, can make it burst, and when this happens, the aim of using the condom in the first place is defeated.
+This, in turn, can make it burst or split, and when this happens, the aim of using the condom in the first place is defeated.